facebook

 “For they cannot die anymore, because they are equal to angels and are children of God, being children of the resurrection.” – Luke 20:36 (NRSV)

-Reflection: Our savior Jesus Christ explains the nature of the resurrected life, assuring us of our divine transformation and eternal existence.
-This verse acts as a comforting scripture, highlighting the profound change from earthly to heavenly beings, free from death and filled with joy.
+Reflection: Our savior, Jesus Christ, explains the nature of the resurrected life, assuring us of our divine transformation and eternal existence.
+This verse is a comforting scripture, highlighting the change from earthly to heavenly beings, free from death and filled with joy.

 John 11:25-26